Healthy Homes Assessment Frasertown

 Insulation Frasertown

-A well-insulated house will help to control condensation, and decrease the risk of mould and dampness, and it will make an easier task to the home to hold heat.
+A well-insulated house will help to control condensation and lessen the likelihood of mould and dampness, and will also make an easier task to allow the household to keep the heat.

-The "R" stands for thermal resistance and it is a measurement of how well insulation withstands heat flow.
-The greater the R-value, the better the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
+The more R-value is higher, the better the insulation.

 Frasertown Moisture Ingress & Drainage

-In addition to the drainage system that will prevent moisture ingress, if your property has an enclosed space between floorboards and ground, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent moisture ingress, if your property has an enclosed space between the floor and ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.

-The ground-moisture barrier usually made of polythene and is laid on top of the ground, in order to block any moisture from the ground from getting into the home.
-It also helps to prevent from causing damage to the flooring insulation.
+An underground moisture barrier generally a polythene sheet laid over the ground to stop any moisture that is present in the ground from accumulating into the home.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection